XiaonianPu/sportident-python/README.md

 - Compatibility with Python 2 is probably no longer preserved.
 - Added sysval_ functions to access configuration data in SYS_VAL.

+Additions and modifications by Xiaonian Pu (danielxnpu):
+- porting to Python3.10+, replace all SIX references to native py310 built-in methods, decrease the built size of application

 ## Install

 For `macOS` users extra driver for SI station readout is necessary.